terminalvelocity/soil-cli/README.md

 Soil Cli is an npm module for rapidly developing command line tools in ES6's Class syntax.

-It is designed for developing Cli tools developed by TerminalVelo.city.
+It is developed by [TerminalVelo.city](https://github.com/terminalvelocity).

 #### Current Roadmap: